 - Veteran Affairs Medical Center School of Radiological Technology, Minneapolis, MN

-The two-year full-time internship consists of classroom and clinical instruction which prepares the graduate to enter the profession with experience in all areas of diagnostic radiography.
-Successful completion of the program and degree requirements qualifies the graduate to take the national certifying examination offered by the American Registry of Radiologic Technologists (ARRT) and earn the credential of registered technologist in radiography RT(R).
+The internship consists of classroom and clinical instruction which prepares the graduate to enter the profession with experience in all areas of diagnostic radiography.
+Successful completion of the program and degree requirements qualifies the graduate to take the national certifying examination offered by the American Registry of Radiologic Technologists (ARRT) to earn the credential of registered technologist in radiography RT(R).

 Tuition and Expenses

 During the internship, students enroll at NDSU for RS 496-Field Experience/Internship credit.
-A maximum of 60 credits from NDSU will be awarded for successful completion of internship didactic and clinical experiences within the affiliated hospital's program.
+A maximum of 60 credits from NDSU will be awarded for successful completion of internship class and clinical experiences within the affiliated hospital's program.
 The 60 credits are distributed as follows: 6 credits for each summer session and 12 credits for each fall and spring semester enrolled.
 Tuition and student fees are paid to NDSU at the student's regular resident rate.
-According to the agreements that we have with hospital affiliates, NDSU sends each hospital program a designated portion of tuition collected from the student each semester to assist in covering the hospital tuition and expenses associated with internship participation.
+According to the agreements that NDSU has with hospital affiliates, NDSU sends each hospital program a designated portion of tuition collected from the student each semester to assist in covering the hospital tuition and expenses associated with internship participation.
 Internships are exempt from tuition assistance grants such as spouse/dependent discounts and cultural diversity waivers that reduce tuition below the ND resident rate.

-Besides NDSU tuition and student fees, student interns may also pay some associated internship fees directly to the hospital program to cover expenses like textbooks, activity or clinical fees, and mock board exams.
-Textbook costs range from approximately $500-$1200 for the two year period.
-Uniforms may be purchased through the hospital, a uniform specialty shop or other provider.
+Besides NDSU tuition and student fees, student interns may also pay associated internship fees directly to the hospital program to cover expenses like textbooks, activity or clinical fees, and mock board exams.
+Textbook costs range from approximately $800-$1,500 for the two year period.
+Uniforms may be purchased through the hospital, a uniform specialty shop, or other provider.
 Once accepted into the internship, the hospital program will provide the student with more information about the non-NDSU related program expenses.

 Students are responsible for providing their own living accommodations and transportation during the internship.

 Additional information to assist you with internship application is available from the Department of Allied Sciences.
-It is recommended that you begin work with this major adviser at least one year prior to internship application.
+It is recommended that you begin work with the RS major advisor at least one year prior to anticipated internship application.